Drumato/ziter/README.md

 # ziter

-A toy iterator implementatino for Zig.
+A toy iterator implementation for Zig.

 ## Features